 - Enable students to design higher level applications more efficiently by being aware of the impact the OS has on managing the access to the underlying hardware and other resources.

 The learning and teaching methods include:

-Students will be expected to spend the remainder of the 150 hours on self-study to prepare and revise lecture, lab and tutorial material.
+Students are expected to spend time outside of the contact hours on self-study to prepare and revise lecture, lab and tutorial material.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.